JL2018-cell/China-Econ-Simulation/irl_maxent/readme.md

 # A computer algorithm that learns from given behaviour.
+The behaviour is specified by data.